 He has become the symbol of Ahmedi oppression in Pakistan even though his accomplishments gave the country boast-worthy material for times to come when he became the first Pakistani to win the Nobel Prize in Physics in 1979.
 A theoretical physicist with a host of achievements, he worked effortlessly to develop peaceful nuclear energy in Pakistan.
 We totally see why Capt.
 Safdar took a particular dislike towards Prof. Salam in his rant.
 Didn’t he know that nuclear energy is only meant to scare off our timeless enemy India?
 Who cares if he tried to connect science and religion for Muslims in the country.
 His Ahmadi faith is enough to warrant the defamation of his legacy.

 This list is in no way exhaustive of all the individuals from the Ahmadi community making Pakistan proud worldwide.
 But, the inability to find more names speaks volumes of how selective we are in celebrating our citizens.
-If more Capt.
-Safdars are allowed to take centre stage with their religious bigotry and hatred, it won’t be long before the brain drain from Pakistan serves an irreparable blow to the development of the country we so proudly call a safe haven for minorities.

 “Quaid’s Pakistan” is surely under threat.
 However, the country is not vulnerable because of the Ahmadi community.
 It is endangered because we conform to the exact opposite of what the founding father’s vision really was.